 Many of these birds are ex-battery hens, that have spent the first year to eighteen months of their existence in restricted indoor cages, so this is a new lease of life for them.
 We get most of our birds from the Battery Hen Welfare Trust, and we would encourage you to contact them if you live in the UK and are thinking of keeping hens.
 It takes the girls a while to settle down and start laying properly - they need to get their own health back on track first - but they continue to lay quite well for some time to come despite their unfortunate start.
 We have been keeping BHWT birds since early 2008 and some of our current birds have been with us for about 4 years and are still going strong.p

 We generally keep a small herd of rare breed pigs, which are for meat purposes.
 Our breakfast sausages and bacon are generally from our own animals, so we know exactly what goes into them.
 We originally sourced Gloucester Old Spot and Tamworths as weaners from Adam Henson's farm (of the BBC's Countrywide fame) which is near us.
-Until recently we have been breeding from our own Tamworth sow and a Hampshire / Duroc cross boar, but are now waiting to start fresh with some weaners in the Spring of 2016.
+Until recently we have been breeding from our own Tamworth sow and a Hampshire / Duroc cross boar, but are now again growing on a couple of pigs from weaners.
 The pigs live in a very large paddock area, which they keep close to devoid of vegetation through much of the year.

 Our small flock of ducks is a mix of Khaki Campbells, Cherry Valleys and Indian Runners - all generally good egg layers.
 Ducks are very good natured with each other, trailing a leader all round the run, but less sure with visitors than are the hens.
 Their eggs are slightly larger than a hen's egg and beautifully creamy ... perfect for baking, poaching or frying.
 We can therefore generally offer guests the option of duck eggs on the breakfast menu as well, and many guests find they're quickly converted.